hsu-aut/blocksworld_simulation/README.md

 # 🤖 Siemens Project

-This project explores compares the Capabilities & Skills approach vs AI Agents for planning and task execution.
+the project compares the Capabilities & Skills approach vs AI Agents for planning and task execution.
 ---

 ## 🧱 Box World (Pygame)